-Direct Response Marketing generally takes the form of the marketing and sale of products utilizing infomercials which are broadcast over local television channels, paired with a Call Response Center which takes the calls generated by potential purchasers who call in after viewing the infomercial, and a fulfillment center, which ships out the product.
+Direct Response Marketing generally takes the form of the marketing and sale of products utilizing infomercials which are broadcast over local television channels and paired with a Call Response Center that takes the calls generated by potential purchasers who call in after viewing the infomercial.
+Then a fulfillment center ships the product to the purchasers.